Tarumitra: Today

 Tarumitra has expanded from the city of Patna to the remote areas of the country.
 It has joined hands with similar organizations to support the cause.
 One of the significant steps has been to set up Bio-reserves like the one in Patna in other parts of the country.
-As of now similar initiatives are coming up in Gujarat, Meghalaya, Tamilnadu, Karnataka and Kerala.
+As of now similar initiatives are coming up in Gujarat, Meghalaya, Tamil Nadu, Karnataka and Kerala.
 Tarumitra also takes part in International summits on environment.

 Tarumitra received Special Consultative Status (ECOSOC) from the Economic and Social Council of the United Nations from 2005.
 The organization has supported the participation of hundreds of students in the activities of the United Nations.
 Many have participated in the U.N Meetings and conferences across the globe.